mtitinger/zz_doc/internal/SEPASSRFNT-63-JTAG-debug-setup-and-bootmodes.md

 * build with "make  PLAT=k3 TARGET_BOARD=generic SPD=opteed" (aarch64 bare toolchain)
 * load address might not be a big deal, because of PIE build (start address is 0), so wee need to pick one that matches r5 spl, since this goes to SDRAM.
 * load image at 0x701a0000
-*  [^marc-0x701a0000-bl31.elf] is a rebased version of the elf, so that symols can be used
+*  [^marc-0x701a0000-bl31.elf] is a rebased version of the elf, so that symbols can be used

 Conclusion on JTAG boot
 ========================